-CLAT Conducted for the first time on 11th May, 2008 by NLSIU-Bangalore.
-The 2nd CLAT was conducted on 17th May, 2009 by Nalsar-Hyderabad and subsequently by NLUs according their establishment.
+CLAT Conducted for the first time on 11th May 2008 by NLSIU-Bangalore.
+The 2nd CLAT was conducted on 17th May 2009 by Nalsar-Hyderabad and subsequently by NLUs according to their establishment.
 In 2014, the CLAT exam was conducted by GNLU, Gandhinagar.

 The CLAT exam is a two-hour test covering three subjects – English, General Knowledge, basic Mathematics, besides Legal and Logical Reasoning.
 Currently, there are 14 National Law Universities in India where students can pursue Law programs.

 - A candidate should have passed Intermediate (10+2) or it’s equivalent/Higher Secondary School certificate from a recognized Board with at least 45% aggregate marks (40% in case of SC and ST candidates)

 - Aspiring CLAT candidate should be below 20 years of age as on 1st July 2014.
 And in case of SC/ST and Persons with Disability (PWD) candidates should be 22 years

 - Candidates who have appeared for their 10+2 by March/April 2014 can also appear for the Law test.
 Such candidates need to submit necessary documents with 45%/40% aggregate marks in case of SC & ST categories